fredrikekre/Literate.jl/docs/src/outputformats.md

 Markdown.parse(str)
 ```

-We note that lines starting with `#'` is printed as regular markdown,
+We note that lines starting with `# ` are printed as regular markdown,
 and the code lines have been wrapped in `@example` blocks.
 We also note that
 an `@meta` block have been added, that sets the `EditURL` variable.
 This is used
 by Documenter to redirect the "Edit on GitHub" link for the page,